prudhvirajmahankali/vendor_system/README.md

-# Sample content for the api endpoints
+# Sample content for the API endpoints
 1) Create a new vendor:
 {
     "name": "yourname",